 Whatever must be done – we’ll get you there, running, sprinting, jumping or dancing.

-Tendons are infamous because of the relatively long time it takes to heal.
+Tendons are infamous because of the long time it takes to heal, compared to other injuries like muscle tears.
+Full recovery and return to sport will take longer and should not be confused with the healing period.
 Each case is unique, but be patient.
 Peroneal tendonitis can take anything from 6 weeks to 6 months to heal completely.
-You can trust us to diagnose and treat any and all the contributing factors to get to the bottom of your peroneal tendon pain once and for all.

-Your rehabilitation program can be done in collaboration with a Biokiniticist.
+- Your rehabilitation program can be done in collaboration with a Biokineticist.

 A synovectomy can be done if the sheath around the peroneal tendons is damaged or inflamed.